Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 With a totally-not-something-like-Daar tiny cartoon... thing... exploding out of the corner.

-Meereo had… something else.
+Meereo had... something else.
 It was a briefcase, sorta.
 Or at least a big box of equipment with a handle on the side.
 Lucy made room for him on her desk and he put it down gratefully: it sounded heavy as shit.

-"...Before I ask about the doom-briefcase…*nava* Doritos?!"
+"...Before I ask about the doom-briefcase...*nava* Doritos?!"

 "Very popular import!"
 Wozni chittered, and handed them out.
-"Very… what’s the word in English?
+"Very... what’s the word in English?
 Umami?"

 "Dude, that ain’t even an English word."